Nitaivs/Aclaro/README.md

 `docker run -d -t -p 8080:8080 Aclaro`

 The following command will boot up the image in the background and outputs the container ID that was created from running the image.

+After the container is running, the application can be accessed by connecting to `localhost:8080` in a browser.

 To shut down the docker container from the terminal use: